PetersOtto/yellow-picture/README.md

 ## Additional Information and my thoughts

-I am not a professional coder, everyone can see that immediately from the source code.
-I would be glad if someone with more knowledge would improve the code :)
+**I am not a professional coder, everyone can see that immediately from the source code.
+I would be glad if someone with more knowledge would improve the code :)**

-* three image files are created. retina-desktop-pizza02.jpg, desktop-pizza02.jpg and mobile-pizza02.jpg.
+* three image files are created. `retina-desktop-pizza02.jpg`, `desktop-pizza02.jpg` and `mobile-pizza02.jpg`.
 * current mobile phones all use retina displays.
 There is no need for small images.
 * all devices larger than mobile phones most use wifi.
 Bandwidth is usually not a problem here.
-* 576px is the smallest breakpoint of Bootstrap.
-This value can be changed in Yellow-system.ini (PictureMobileBreakpoint: 576)
+* `576px` is the smallest breakpoint of Bootstrap.
+This value can be changed in `Yellow-system.ini (PictureMobileBreakpoint: 576)`

 ## Installation